miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 ---

 These are some of the main problems addressed by Mirage's ORM.
-Generally, when Mirage knows about your application's models and their relationships, it can take on more of the responsibility of configuring your mock server.
+Generally, when Mirage knows about your application's schema, it can take on more of the responsibility of configuring your mock server.

-Be sure to check out the {{docs-link 'Schema' 'docs.api.item' 'modules/ember-cli-mirage/orm/schema~Schema'}}, {{docs-link 'Model' 'docs.api.item' 'modules/ember-cli-mirage/orm/model~Model'}} and {{docs-link 'Collection' 'docs.api.item' 'modules/ember-cli-mirage/orm/collection~Collection'}} API docs to learn about all the available ORM methods, as well as the {{docs-link 'Association' 'docs.api.item' 'modules/ember-cli-mirage/orm/associations/association~Association'}} docs to see what methods are added by belongsTo and hasMany relationships.

-We'll also cover Serializers in these guides, where you'll learn how to customize the serialized forms of your models and collections to match your production API.

-Next, let's take a look at Factories, which also leverage the ORM to make it easy to create the relational data needed to put your server in a variety of states.
+Next, we'll take a look at how to actually define your models and their relationships in Mirage.